Mission

 Through ritual, we link the micro to the macrocosm - the experience or story of the isolated individual to that of the Collective.
 We re-member that the work of living a human life is both a solitary & shared effort.

-We also make space for paradox: the sacred & profane, the ugly & the beautiful, impermanence & eternity, the wide expanse of human emotion & longing.
-And in liberating our deepest desires and our most profound aches, we encourage others to do the same.
+In ritual we also make space for paradox: for the sacred & profane, the ugly & the beautiful, impermanence & eternity, and the vast expanse of human emotion & longing.
+In honoring our deepest desires and our most profound shadows, we encourage others to do the same.

-Decolonizing theatre in the West also calls for a profound honoring of the ritual performance traditions of People of Color of the Global Majority without trying to appropriate them as yet another mode of unconscious extraction.
-As a WOC-founded company, and the first to coin the term "ritual theatre", we celebrate the work of BIPOC artists & performers, while also encouraging all of us to carry out the necessary work of ancestral healing & recovery.
+Decolonizing theatre in the West also calls for a profound honoring of the ritual performance traditions of People of Color of the Global Majority without appropriating them as yet another mode of unconscious extraction.
+As a WOC-founded company, and one of the first to coin the term "ritual theatre"in the US, we celebrate the work of BIPOC artists & performers, while also encouraging all of us to carry out the necessary work of ancestral healing & recovery.

 Decolonizing Theatre

-Our ultimate intention in creating ritual theatre is to help reclaim "a village way of life" - one in which the arts are fundamental to the creation & maintenance of an authentic culture of place.
+Our ultimate intention in creating ritual theatre is to help reclaim "a village way of life" - one in which the arts are fundamental to the creation & maintenance of an authentic culture of place and community.
 In order to do this, we must first redefine what constitutes theatre, who makes it, who goes to see it, and why.

-In contrast to this, in the industrialized, capitalized world, artists find themselves marginalized, as the arts themselves are regarded as an accessory rather than as an intrinsic part of life.
-Theatre is most often the providence of the elite - those who can afford (time & money) to go out and see/consume it.
+In contrast to this, in the industrialized, capitalized world, artists find themselves marginalized, as the arts themselves are regarded as an accessory rather than as an intrinsic or sacred part of life.
+Theatre is most often the providence of the elite - those who can afford (time & money) to go out and see/consume it as a temporary escape from daily life.

 These are two starkly different paradigms: